uganh/coroutine/README.md

 Coroutine
 =========

-This is an implementation of asymmetric stackful coroutine library.
+This is an implementation of asymmetric stackful coroutine.